YotpoLtd/yotpo-ruby/README.md

 ```
 That is it you are ready

 Now lets make some public calls to our api.
 Public calls only require you to use a valid app_key.

+NOTE: If you've configured Yotpo as demonstrated above, the app_key param becomes
+optional for all requests.
+If you want to pass in a different app_key or be
+explicit, providing it in the args will take precedence over the configuration.
+Upcoming examples include app_key to demonstrate that it is required for a
+request to be valid.

 Creating your first review using the API